03

 It is mainly eliminating the useless pieces of the code; the framework does not infer the component.
 The components can reference the instructions and if it does not reference appropriate guidance from the results, then it can go for faster load time.

-The new app generated by CLI will now contain separate bundles which can be loaded automatically by the browser that render and load faster.
+The new app generated by CLI will now contain separate bundles that can be loaded automatically by the browser that render and load faster.

 The incremental DOM did not need any memory to render the view of the view does not change the DOM.
 So, it can allocate the memory when the DOM nodes will be added or removed.
 As most of the templates don’t change anything results in substantial memory savings.

-A web worker is integrated when the developer is building the production bundles that are important for improving the parallel ability and help to increase the performance.
+A web worker is integrated when the developer is building the production bundles that are important for improving the parallel ability and helping to increase performance.

-Angular Team also added the backward compatibility mode to Angular Router which helps to create the way for any big projects and make everything easier to move to Angular with lazy loading.
+Angular Team also added the backward compatibility mode to Angular Router which helps to create the way for any big projects and makes everything easier to move to Angular with lazy loading.

 Bazel is mainly for precisely, reproducible builds but will be a lot faster & it would be beneficial if your app uses several libraries and modules.
 The Angular framework is built with Bazel and is also expected to be included in the @angular/cli of version 9.